CLNelson1993/ChristmasLED/README.md

 # 11/4/2023

 WEB APP SUCCESSFULLY RUNNING ON RASPBERRY PI!
+The learning process took days, but it was worth it!

 [SOLUTION]
 1. The ENTIRE project gets transfered the Pi.
 Not a single WAR file.
 Not a single compiled JAR.
 All of it. pom.xml(maven) will do all of the necessary legwork of setting up dependencies, compiling, and running Tomcat with a single cmd line.